Southern California Ending Disparities in CKD Leadership Summit

 • Wellness organizations

-Payer Roundtable
+California Payer Roundtable

-• Identify areas of opportunity to work across the broader health system in California to support the improvement of chronic disease outcomes, building on the recommendations generated during the Bay Area summit.
+• Identify areas of opportunity to work across the broader health system in California to support the improvement of chronic disease outcomes, building on the recommendations generated during the Bay Area Summit.

 • Background: During the Bay Area summit, stakeholders highlighted the challenges of the current quality improvement landscape in health care.
 Efforts to improve quality have resulted in a large number of quality measures, which stretch the capacity and bandwidth of care providers.
 Attempts to streamline quality measures have been helpful to reduce competing priorities, but can make it difficult to bring visibility and focus into areas like CKD that are not explicitly called out on current measure sets (despite having impacts on outcomes of current measures).
 There are also issues with reimbursement and payment models, especially in FQHC and safety net settings, that can make it difficult to appropriately address the underlying patient needs that can impact quality improvement outcomes.
 Attendees will discuss these challenges and opportunities and work to find tangible solutions to address these challenges, and generate a state level payer roadmap.